Filament in the Makers Lab

 3D Printing with PVA

 Polyvinyl Alcohol (PVA) is a soft and biodegradable polymer that dissolves in water.
-It is used as support material for 3D prints with complex geometries, such as protein structures, where plastic supports would be otherwise impossible to remove.
-The LulzBot TAZ 6 Dual Extruder and Ultimaker 3 support dual-extrusion 3D printing with PVA.
-Learn how to set up dual-color 3D prints using dual-extrusion.
+It is used as support material for 3D prints with complex geometries, such as protein structures, where plastic support would otherwise be difficult to remove.
+The LulzBot TAZ 6 Dual Extruder supports dual-extrusion 3D printing with PVA.
+Learn how to set up dual-color 3D prints in Cura.

 Contact the Makers Lab or speak with a staff member to request a PVA print.